 Manuscripts describing the design and usage of the software tools constructed by each team may be submitted to an appropriate journal such as the F1000Research hackathons channel, BMC Bioinformatics, GigaScience, Genome Research or PLoS Computational Biology.

 Participants will be selected based on the experience and motivation they provide on the form.

 If you confirm your acceptance, please make sure it is highly likely you can attend, as confirming and not attending prevents other data scientists from attending this event.
 Please include a monitored email address, in case there are follow-up questions.

 Note: Participants will need to bring their own laptop to this program.
 A working knowledge of scripting (e.g., Shell, Python, R) is useful but not necessary to be successful in this event.
 Employment of higher level scripting or programming languages may also be useful.

 Applicants must be willing to commit to all three days of the event.

 It’s unlikely that financial support for travel, lodging or meals is available for this event.
-We do have reduced prices of two nearby hotels that will be sent out for registrants.
+We will have reduced prices at nearby hotels that will be sent out for registrants.
 Also, note that the hackathon may extend into the evening hours each day.
 Please make any necessary arrangements to accommodate this possibility.

 There will be no registration fee or cost associated with attending this event.

-For more information, or with any questions, please contact Ben Busby.
+For more information, or with any questions, please contact Ben Busby / Fritz Sedlazeck.